NirantK/nirantk.github.io/content/en/docs/personal/introduction.md

 ## Advisor vs. Consulting
 - I distinguish between advisor and consulting engagements:
     - Advisor: I dedicate a day or half a day per month to provide guidance and support to early-stage startups, often through longer-term equity deals.
     - Consulting: I operate on a retainer-based model.
 I don't like having every interaction to be an investment decision and tracking hours.
 Fees are a function of value derived and how they align with my learning.
-I like to keep a 30-hour workweek to give me ample time to educate myself and explore new ideas.
+I like to keep a 30-hour workweek to give me some time to educate myself and explore new ideas.
 I won't ask you to pay me to learn something.

 ### Situational Assessment
 - My consulting process begins with a situational assessment: